-Categories: Bloodborne pathogens, Cancer, Chemicals, Construction, Health care, Personal protective equipment, Stress, Transportation, Violence, Women
+Categories: Bloodborne pathogens, Cancer, Chemicals, Construction, Health care, Personal Protective Equipment, Service Sector, Stress, Transportation, Violence, Wholesale and Retail Trade, Women

 May 13th, 2013 10:04 am ET -

 Naomi Swanson,Ph.D.; Julie Tisdale-Pardi, MA; CAPT Leslie MacDonald, Sc.D.; Hope M. Tiesman, Ph.D.

 This week is Women’s Health Week.
 With over 58% of U.S. women in the labor force[i], the workplace must be considered when looking at women’s overall health.
 We must keep in mind that susceptibility to hazards can be different for men and women.
 Additionally, women face different workplace health challenges than men partly because men and women tend to have different kinds of jobs.
 Women generally have more work-related cases of carpal tunnel syndrome, tendonitis, respiratory diseases, infectious diseases, and anxiety and stress disorders.
 Social, economic, and cultural factors also put women at risk for injury and illness.
 While workplace exposures can affect both male and female reproduction, issues related to reproduction and pregnancy are of particular concern to women.
 Below you will find summaries, with links to more research, of some hazards faced by women in the workplace as well as links to industry-specific research from NIOSH that relates to women.
 More information is available on the NIOSH topic page Women’s Safety and Health Issues at Work.

 Categories: At-risk Populations, Manufacturing, Stress, Women

 J. Paul Leigh, Ph.D. and Juan Du, Ph.D.